-Welcome to our A to Z of sleep aid tablets section, in which we outline the UK's relationship with sleeplessness and how to cure insomnia using sleep aid tablets.
+Welcome to our A to Z of sleep aid tablets section, in which we outline the EU's relationship with sleeplessness and how to cure insomnia using sleep aid tablets.

-Studies show that the term 'sleep aid' is currently searched online in the UK over 8,000 times per month; and when this is compared with just 400 monthly searches back in 2012, it is a clear indication of the increased cases of insomnia in the UK, the increased popularity of sleep aid tablets in the UK, and the increased use of online pharmacies by UK patients.
+Studies show that the term 'sleep aid' is currently searched online in the EU over 8,000 times per month; and when this is compared with just 400 monthly searches back in 2012, it is a clear indication of the increased cases of insomnia in the EU, the increased popularity of sleep aid tablets in the EU, and the increased use of online pharmacies by EU patients.

 Nowadays the importance of getting a healthy sleep is well documented.
 Insomnia is closely associated with a reduced quality of life and mental health problems such as anxiety and depression among its victims.

 All this has kept chemists and pharmaceutical companies on their toes searching for an insomnia cure for centuries, and nowadays the terms 'insomnia treatment' and 'how to cure insomnia' have also become increasingly popular online searches.